lapalme/pyrealb/README.md

         * `lexicon-fr.json` : French lexicon (52,547 entries) in json format
         * `rule-fr.js` : French conjugation and declension tables

+_Nota bene_:
-In most of the following directories, a `context.py` file is used to set the appropriate search path for  *pyRealB* functions.
-Thus, many example programs start with the following lines:
+1. In the following directories, the `__init__.py` file is used to set the appropriate search path for  *pyRealB* functions; this ensures that the current Python source files are used for execution.

-    from context import pyrealb
-    from pyrealb import *

-Some directories include `markup.py` which should be loaded using `pip`.
+2. Some directories include `markup.py` which should be loaded using `pip`.
 Unfortunately I never managed to make this "piped" version work, it does not import the name `oneliner`although it should.
 It works once the file is in the local directory.

 * [`docs`](./docs): in both English and French.
     * `documentation.html` : generated documentation (used for consultation) **DO NOT EDIT directly**  [Online version](http://www.iro.umontreal.ca/~lapalme/pyrealb/documentation.html?lang=en)